Table of Contents

 Qutb’s writings are replete with vocabulary familiar to students of Marxism-Leninism, such as “vanguard,” “state,” “revolution,” and the like.
 The situation and challenges Lenin faced at the time of writing his pamphlet What Is to Be Done? mirrors the circumstances faced by Qutb as he formulated his own radical ideology.
 Lenin placed all hope for a successful revolution on a proletarian vanguard party.
 Qutb copied this theory and replaced the Leninist political party with Islamic extremist organizations.

-Lenin puts heavy emphasis on the importance of organization and the vanguard.
-He identifies a clear distinction between spontaneity and consciousness, and coined the idea of party-building.
+Lenin placed heavy emphasis on the importance of organization and the vanguard.
+He identified a clear distinction between spontaneity and consciousness, and introduced the idea of party-building.
 According to Lenin, with only spontaneous action, workers can only make superficial demands, such as pay raises and eight-hour work days, but they lack the consciousness needed to liberate mankind.

-Lenin believes that external vanguards (usually bourgeois intellectuals, who have the privilege of education) are required to incite and indoctrinate the workers, so that they realize that revolution is their only way out, and reach the understanding that only by liberating the entire mankind can themselves be liberated.
+Lenin believed that external vanguards (usually bourgeois intellectuals, who have the privilege of education) are required to incite and indoctrinate the workers, so that they realize that revolution is their only way out and reach the understanding that only by liberating all of mankind can they themselves be liberated.
 In order to fully utilize the vanguard, a tightly knit political party is needed to totally arrange their activities and provide them with opportunities for underground work as professional revolutionaries.
 This political party, the proletarian political party, is the proletariat vanguard.

-Glenn E. Robinson, associate professor at the Naval Postgraduate School in Monterey, California, and Research Fellow at the Center for Middle Eastern Studies, University of California–Berkeley, said of radical Islam: “Although for obvious reasons jihadi ideologues do not cite Lenin as an inspiration, their concepts and logic, especially Sayyid Qutb’s, betray this influence.
+Glenn E. Robinson, an associate professor at the Naval Postgraduate School in Monterey, California, and a research fellow at the Center for Middle Eastern Studies, University of California–Berkeley, said of radical Islam: “Although for obvious reasons jihadi ideologues do not cite Lenin as an inspiration, their concepts and logic, especially Sayyid Qutb’s, betray this influence.
 Having been educated in Egypt in the 1940s, Qutb would certainly have been exposed to Lenin’s writings.
 Two key concepts from Qutb come straight from Lenin: jama’a (vanguard) and manhaj (program).”